 VoltaMission home › NDAA-compliant component sourcing

-To source an NDAA-compliant component for a grant-funded project, qualify the supplier with origin compliance in mind before you buy: verify the manufacturer, document country of origin and provenance, and screen against covered entities.
-VoltaMission does this NDAA-aware qualification for research groups and grant-funded buyers.
+To source an NDAA-compliant battery cell or BMS for a grant-funded battery or EV research project, qualify the supplier with origin compliance in mind before you buy: verify the manufacturer, document country of origin and provenance, and screen against covered entities.
+VoltaMission does this NDAA-aware qualification for research groups and grant-funded battery and EV buyers.

-NDAA-compliant means a component's origin and supply chain do not include entities or countries restricted under the National Defense Authorization Act provisions your funding is subject to.
-In practice, compliance is a documentation problem as much as a sourcing one: you need to know who actually manufactures the part, where, and be able to show it — not rely on a vendor's verbal assurance or a broker chain that obscures the real origin.
+NDAA-compliant means a battery cell's or BMS's origin and supply chain do not include entities or countries restricted under the National Defense Authorization Act provisions your funding is subject to.
+In practice, compliance is a documentation problem as much as a sourcing one: you need to know who actually manufactures the cell or BMS, where, and be able to show it — not rely on a vendor's verbal assurance or a broker chain that obscures the real origin.

 - Verify the real manufacturer.
-Confirm you are dealing with the actual maker or its authorized representative, not an undisclosed reseller who can't attest to origin.
+Confirm you are dealing with the actual cell or BMS maker or its authorized representative, not an undisclosed reseller who can't attest to origin.

 - Document country of origin and provenance.
-Establish where the part is made and keep evidence you can produce in an audit.
+Establish where the cell or BMS is made and keep evidence you can produce in an audit.

 - Screen against covered entities.
 Check the supplier and its components against the restrictions your specific funding carries.

 - Qualify on technical merit too.
-A compliant part still has to hit your spec and survive production — compliance and capability are qualified together.
+A compliant cell still has to hit cycle-life and thermal-runaway margin specs, and a compliant BMS still has to hit protection-circuit accuracy — compliance and capability are qualified together.

 Who needs this

-Research groups, university labs, and hardware teams working under grant or government-adjacent funding, where the funding conditions carry origin-compliance requirements.
-It matters most when the part is specialized or non-catalog and the easy sourcing paths (distributors, marketplaces) can't attest to provenance.
+Research groups, university labs, EV builders, and battery hardware teams working under grant or government-adjacent funding, where the funding conditions carry origin-compliance requirements.
+It matters most when the cell or BMS is specialized or non-catalog and the easy sourcing paths (distributors, marketplaces) can't attest to provenance.

 How VoltaMission helps

-VoltaMission qualifies suppliers with origin compliance in mind, including NDAA-aware sourcing for grant-funded buyers, alongside the same engineering-merit vetting it applies to every supplier.
-You get a supplier that is both technically qualified and documentable for provenance — so you can source the part and stay eligible.
-VoltaMission is not a reseller; the engagement is for evaluation and a de-risked introduction.
+VoltaMission qualifies battery cell and BMS suppliers with origin compliance in mind, including NDAA-aware sourcing for grant-funded battery and EV buyers, alongside the same cycle-life, thermal-safety, and protection-circuit vetting it applies to every supplier.
+You get a supplier that is both technically qualified and documentable for provenance — so you can source the cell or BMS and stay eligible.
+The engagement is priced by quote or service fee, agreed before you commit — for evaluation, sourcing, and a de-risked introduction.

 This page is general information, not legal advice; confirm the specific compliance requirements your funding carries.